 - Yak & Yeti Restaurant can do a lot — Ask your server about modifying anything.
 They also have the Asian veggie standbys with good flavor and quality.

-- Contemporary’s The Wave typically has two veggie options and they’re very tasty and creative.
+- The Wave at Disney’s Contemporary Resort typically has two veggie options and they’re very tasty and creative.

-- Polynesian’s ‘Ohana has a veggie entree option, you just have to ask (super good tofu).
+- ‘Ohana at Disney’s Polynesian Village Resort has a veggie entree option, you just have to ask (super good tofu).

-- Beach Club’s Cape May buffet at dinner has lots of veggies and really good mashed potatoes.
+- Disney’s Beach Club Resort’s Cape May buffet at dinner has lots of veggies and really good mashed potatoes.
 Breakfast is also good.

 - Sanaa at Kidani Villas is really, really good with lots of veggie options.
 If you have a sensitive palate, watch the spice level at this Indian/African restaurant